JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::environment::init()

-Setup the environment and set variables. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L180-L197)
+Setup the environment and set variables. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L180-L196)
+@dev-note: This function is required for the installation of the vStacklet software.

 ---

 ### vstacklet::args::process()

-Process the options and values passed to the script. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L252-L512)
+Process the options and values passed to the script. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet-server-stack.sh#L242-L501)
+@dev-note: This function is required for the installation of the vStacklet software.

 #### options:
 | Short | Long                       | Description